comsec-group/refault/README.md

 Welcome to the REFault repository!
 This, along with other repositories available at [refault-artifacts](https://github.com/refault-artifacts), provides the resources needed to examine, reproduce, and extend our work.
 For additional information about REFault, please refer to the accompanying paper on the [uASC '25 page](https://uasc.cc/).

+This work is based on a bachelor's thesis which is available [here](https://www.research-collection.ethz.ch/handle/20.500.11850/722911).

 ## Components
 REFault consists of the following four components: